Curuguaty: History

 Curuguaty was found on May 15, 1712, by Juan Gregorio de Bazán y Pedraza, with the name of “Villa de San Isidro Labrador de los Reyes Católicos de Curuguaty”, on the banks of the Curuguaty River.

 In this city lived, during the government of Dr. Francia, the founder and first dictator of Paraguay, in his exile for over 30 years, José Gervasio Artigas, the liberator of Uruguay.
 During the War against the Triple Alliance, the Marshall López declared Curuguaty as his last and the 4th capital of Paraguay and the Vice-President Domingo Francisco Sánchez Corvalán settled in the place.
 López settled his troops near Curuguaty on the banks of the Itandey Stream, when he was going towards the Amambay Cordillera, where the last battles would be fought during the war.

 Since the early years of the new millennium landless peasants fight for their land, which was in part at least given in the past decades to influential and wealthy men and women of the political upper classes of Paraguay.
 The last clashes occurred in June 2012 and cost the lives of at least eleven peasants and six policemen.

-Notable Person
+Notable people

-A martyr of the Paraguayan Independence, Mauricio José Troche, is a native of Curuguaty.
+A martyr of the Paraguayan Independence, Mauricio José Troche, was a native of Curuguaty.

 How to get there

 Curuguaty is located 240 kilometers from Asunción; the way of access is through Route No. III “Gral.
 Elizardo Aquino” and through Route No. X “Las Residentas”, which communicates the departments’ capital with Asunción.
 Also, the superhighway of Itaipu, communicates the city with Alto Paraná and Presidente Franco.

-Reaching the city, a not paved detour to the left leads to Villa Ygatimí, Ypehú, Itanará and the Mbaracayú Forest National Reserve.
+Reaching the city, an unpaved detour to the left leads to Villa Ygatimí, Ypehú, Itanará, and the Mbaracayú Forest National Reserve.